a-einstein/WpfShop/README.md

 * Click Once installation and update.

 #### Installation
+Currently one has to both compile this client as well as the data service, and create the database.

-The application currently is plug & play.
-The application can be installed directly from Azure.
-It is configured to use my data service also running there.
+The application no longer is plug & play.
+Just for its own sake the application can still be directly installed.
+It is still configured to use my data service on Azure, so it will fail to work.
 * Open the **[install page](https://rcsadventureworac85.blob.core.windows.net/wpfshop-releases/latest/install.htm).**
 * If needed, install the prerequisites by the 'Install' button.
 * Click the **'launch'** hyperlink, 'Open' to launch the installer, 'Install', allow it to continue when needed.